 Oil - 1 tsp

 Table Butter for toasting

 Mustard Seeds & Urad Dal - 1/2 tsp

 Method to prepare:

-Chop Onions, Tomatoes and Green Chillies finely.
+Chop Onions, Tomatoes, and Green Chillies finely.
 Heat a pan with oil and add the seasonings.
-For more crunchy feel, add more of Urad dal.
-Once it splutter, add the onions and green chillies.
+For a more crunchy feel, add more of Urad dal.
+Once it splutters, add the onions and green chilies.
 Fry till the onions are translucent.
 They should not become brown.

 Then stir in tomato pieces, ensure it doesn't become too mushy.
 Add in the masalas and cook well.
 Go easy on the salt as the table butter will already have some.
 Cook in simmer for 5 mins.

 Transfer this to a strainer so that extra moisture drains out and not make the sandwich soggy

 Meanwhile, heat a tawa.
 Trim the sides of the bread slices.
 I normally don't if it's for myself.
 Place on the hot tawa and toast it on both sides with table butter.
 Make sure one side is more crispy than the other.

 Once the slices are crisp and brown, place a spoonful of the onion-tomato mix and spread using a knife.
 Place the other slice over this.
 And again press down using a spatula and toast for another 1 or so.